stefanjudis/goofy-postcard/README.md

 /postcard/:type/message/:message /.netlify/functions/postcard 200
 ```

-And change the form to point to `/generated/postcard`.
+And change the form in `index.html` to point to `/generated/postcard`.

 ### Make serverless function on-demand (Jason)